 Even though co-op terms carry lower tuition costs and your co-op rotation will determine your term costs, eligible funds for students will split evenly between fall and spring.
 Summer will be considered separately.

-If you plan to attend summer and want to manage your aid accordingly, you should speak with a representative of One Stop on your campus to best understand how aid will process and options you may have for reserving some aid for summer.
+If you plan to attend summer and want to manage your aid accordingly, you should speak with a representative of Enrollment Services on your campus to best understand how aid will process and options you may have for reserving some aid for summer.

 The University of Cincinnati has a rich history in cooperative education.
 In fact, we invented it here.
 Students have a unique opportunity to alternate classes and work in order to gain real-world experience and put into practice classroom theories.

 Additionally, many co-op students find they can reduce reliance on student loans through their earnings and a planful approach to their co-op placement.

 Co-op advising, employment and evaluation is managed through Experience Based Learning's Career Education unit.

 Normally, a student's financial aid package is built around a 9-month academic year with 2 terms of tuition.
 However, as a co-op student, you are going to be a student year-round.
 Therefore, alerting Student Financial Aid that you are on co-op adjusts your budget to 12 months (either 2 terms of tuition or 2 terms of co-op fees with 1 term of the other based on your specific rotation).
 This change can also adjust your eligibility in some aid programs.